IKEA IDÅSEN Standing Desk Review

 |Negatives||Severely underpowered leading to concerns that it will have a similarly notorious DOA and premature field failure track record as the IKEA Bekant.
 Limited to only two drab colors and two sizes.
 Tubing in the legs are a collision hazard when swiveling out of your chair.
 Typically arduous IKEA assembly.|

 Imagine spending a couple of hours going to IKEA to pick up a standing desk kit, dragging the three boxes totaling 116 lbs into your office space, spending an hour or two following pictorial instructions to assemble it, and then having it not work correctly.
-Or, perhaps worse, the desk works normally for a month before failing, when you’ve already tossed out all the original packaging—and then going through the process of disassembling your entire desk and packing it all up to take back to IKEA for a replacement.
+Or, perhaps worse, the standing desk from IKEA works normally for a month before failing, when you’ve already tossed out all the original packaging—and then going through the process of disassembling your entire desk and packing it all up to take back to IKEA for a replacement.

-It’s a good thing IKEA standing desks come with ten-year warranties, but unfortunately this scenario has become all too common with the underpowered IKEA and Galant standing desks to date.
-In this review we’ll examine whether the new IKEA Idasen standing desk will have a better chance of offering lasting quality and durability.
+It’s a good thing IKEA standing desks come with ten-year warranties, but unfortunately, this scenario has become all too common with the underpowered IKEA and Galant standing desks to date.
+In this review, we’ll examine whether the new IKEA Idasen standing desk will have a better chance of offering lasting quality and durability.

-The now defunct Galant has been erased from IKEA’s website, but their most economical standing desk currently, the Bekant, continues to be sold.
+The now-defunct Galant has been erased from IKEA’s website, but their most economical standing desk currently, the Bekant, continues to be sold.
 Read our experts’ review of the Bekant Standing Desk to learn more about its tortured history, and why it garners only a 1.8-star review from IKEA’s customers on their own website.

 We all know IKEA furniture can be a real bargain, but trust us when we tell you that precision electromechanical devices are not in the company’s core competency.
 Their first two models cut every possible corner in the name of cost reduction, and most germane, were designed with terribly weak motors and low-voltage power supplies that predictably often failed prematurely in the field.
 Despite this awful track record the Bekant continues to be sold.